ShihabHT/Car_Game/README.md

 This project was created just to test python classes...

-The purpose of this projevt
+The purpose of this project
 - To learn to create object in python
 - Access individual object variables
 - Being able to use object methods